newjersey/navigator.business.nj.gov/content/src/fundings/njeda-aspire.md

 > **Benefits:**
 >
 > * Total award cap of $42M, but residential projects also receiving LIHTC, or projects located in certain economically disadvantaged locations may receive up to $60M
-> * Baseline tax credits available
 > * Tax credits equal to 45% of project costs up to $42M
 >
 > **Bonuses:**
 >
-> * Commercial projects in a Government Restricted Municipalities (GRM) can receive tax credits up to 50% of costs in project support
+> * Commercial projects in a Government Restricted Municipalities (GRM) (These muncipalities include: Atlantic City, Paterson and Trenton) can receive tax credits up to 50% of costs in project support
-> * Newly constructed residential projects that are also utilizing 4% LIHTCs can receive tax credits for up to 60% of project costs
+> * Newly constructed residential projects that are also utilizing 4% Low-Income Housing Tax Credits (LIHTCs) can receive tax credits for up to 60% of project costs
-> * Projects using LIHTC or any other project in a Qualified Incentive Track (QIT), GRM, or municipality with a Municipal Revitalization Index (MRI) distress score of at least 50, can receive tax credits up to $60M
+> * Projects using LIHTC or any other project in a `Qualified Incentive Track|qit-njeda` (QIT), GRM, or municipality with a [Municipal Revitalization Index](https://nj.gov/dca/home/MuniRevitIndex.html) (MRI) distress score of at least 50, can receive tax credits up to $60M